-The ability for Oracle Solaris to report configuration information about the operating system and hardware has been offered since Solaris 11 11/11.
+Oracle Solaris 11 report configuration about the operating system and hardware to Oracle.
 Collecting this data helps develop better service and support programs.
 For example, configuration data collected through Oracle Configuration Manager is presented through a customer's My Oracle Support (MOS) portal.
 There it is possible to drill down on a customer's systems to see what Oracle software is running on them.
 The MOS portal is also useful for viewing health check status enabled by OCM data collection.

 The following man pages describe how to enter new My Oracle Support credentials, vary the timing for collecting data, and other administrative tasks: